Duffigoogle/Duffigoogle/README.md

 <br />

 ## Intro.
-  - Caleb D. Duff aka TheLastGoodMan is a genial dude who loves the creative process of turning beautiful ideas to valued-products, and as well as creating value in the tech ecosystem by volunteering and contributing to open source development.
+  - Caleb D. Duff aka Duffigoogle is a genial dude who loves the creative process of turning beautiful ideas to valued-products, and as well as creating value in the tech ecosystem by volunteering and contributing to open source development.

 ## My short brief